amethyst/rustrogueliketutorial/book/src/chapter_7.md

 }
 ```

-We didn't specify any dependencies, we're relying upon Specs to figure out if it can run concurrently with anything.
-We do however add it to the dependency list for `MonsterAI` - the AI relies on its results, so it has to be done.

 If you `cargo run` now, monsters no longer end up on top of each other - but they do end up on top of the player.
 We should fix that.
 We can make the monster only yell when it is adjacent to the player.
 In `monster_ai_system.rs`, add this above the visibility test:

 ```rust